mjhoffm2/ReactTrainingTutorial/Part-1-%2D-Achieving-'Hello-World'.md

 With a console open to the same folder that the package.json is located in, run `npm install` to download all the required dependencies.

+## The tsconfig.json

-Next, we need to set up a tsconfig.json and webpack.config.js file.
-Again, I will provide starting versions to save time.
+Next, we need to set up a tsconfig.json file.
+This will be used by the TypeScript compiler to convert the TypeScript we write into JavaScript.
+Most IDEs will also use this for syntax highlighting and improved code completion.
+Again, I will provide a minimal starting version to save time:

 _tsconfig.json_
 ```json